-Problem Solution Tivoli Enterprise Console events from IBM Tivoli Monitoring for IBM Tivoli Monitoring 5.x migrated situations receive parsing errors in the Tivoli Enterprise Console server.
+Problem Solution Events received at the Tivoli Enterprise Console server from IBM Tivoli Monitoring do not have values for all event attributes (slots) even though the values are visible in workspace views.
+The problem is due to a limitation in the IBM Tivoli Monitoring interface code that generates Tivoli Enterprise Console events from situations.
+The situation results are provided in a chain of buffers of 3000 bytes each.
+The interface code currently extracts event information from only the first buffer.
+When situations or agent table data expands into a second buffer, this additional data is not examined, and it is not included in events sent to the Tivoli Enterprise Console server.
+Tivoli Enterprise Console events from IBM Tivoli Monitoring for IBM Tivoli Monitoring 5.x migrated situations receive parsing errors in the Tivoli Enterprise Console server.
 Complete the following two steps: Ensure that you have the IBM Tivoli Monitoring Event Sync installed on your Tivoli Enterprise Console server.
 Obtain updated baroc files from IBM Tivoli Monitoring for the monitoring agent's events.
 Updated baroc files are on the Tivoli Enterprise Monitoring Server in the CANDLEHOME/CMS/TECLIB/itm5migr directory.
 You are receiving Tivoli Business Systems Management events that cannot be associated due to application_oid and application_class not being set.
 The problem is due to IBM Tivoli Monitoring sending Tivoli Enterprise Console events for IBM Tivoli Monitoring 5.x migrated situations.
 These events are not able to set the cited slot values.
-Replace the agent_name_forward_tbsm_event_cb.sh script on the Tivoli Enterprise Console server with the version of this file from the Tivoli Enterprise Monitoring Server in the CANDLEHOME/CMS/TECLIB/itm5migr directory.
-Situations created using the File Pattern attribute group are always TRUE if the Match Count attribute is not used.
-When creating situations using the File Pattern Attribute Group like the following one: [IF VALUE Linux_File_Pattern.File_Name EQ '/path/filename' AND VALUE Linux_File_Pattern.Match_Pattern EQ 'pattern'] the situations are always TRUE.
-Redefine the situations in the following way: [IF VALUE Linux_File_Pattern.File_Name EQ '/path/filename' AND VALUE Linux_File_Pattern.Match_Pattern EQ 'pattern' AND VALUE Linux_File_Pattern.Match_Pattern EQ 'pattern' AND VALUE Linux_File_Pattern.Match_Count GT 0] The Match_Count attribute must always be used in order to monitor for a match pattern.
+Replace the agent_name forward_tbsm_event_cb.sh script on the Tivoli Enterprise Console server with the version of this file from the Tivoli Enterprise Monitoring Server in the CANDLEHOME /CMS/TECLIB/itm5migr directory.
+Situations you created using the File Pattern attribute group always raise alerts, sometimes unexpectedly.
+A situation created using the File Pattern attribute group is always TRUE unless you incorporate the Match Count attribute into the formula.
+The Match Count attribute indicates the number of matches for the specified pattern in the specified file.
+For example, this formula always raises an alert: IF VALUE Unix_File_Pattern.File_Name EQ '/path/filename' AND VALUE Unix_File_Pattern.Match_Pattern EQ 'pattern' To remedy the of unexpected alerts raised by this type of situation, redefine the example by incorporating the Match Count attribute.
+IF VALUE Unix_File_Pattern.File_Name EQ '/path/filename' AND VALUE Unix_File_Pattern.File_Name EQ '/path/filename' AND VALUE Unix_File_Pattern.File_Name EQ '/path/filename' AND VALUE Unix_File_Pattern.Match_Pattern EQ 'pattern' AND VALUE Unix_File_Pattern.Match_Count GT 0 If you patch a Solaris-based system with a cumulative fix pack for Solaris, the ITM agent adds the replaced files as FileSystems in the Warehouse.
+To remedy this situation, create filters in the historical data collection that will skip rows with NAME=SafeMode.